micampe/BTHome-MicroPython/CONTRIBUTING.md

 # Contributing
-Also know as how can you help?
+Also known as how can you help?

 ## Testing
 The vast majority of BTHome properties have been incorporated into the module.
 But in my projects, I only use a handful of them.
 Which means many are untested under real-world conditions.
 If you're using BTHome-MicroPython in a project and something's not quite right, please fill out a bug report in the [GitLab issues](https://github.com/DavesCodeMusings/BTHome-MicroPython/issues).